 Give your bathroom vanity a quick makeover with a contrasting color of peel and stick paint, like Porcelain White or Portland Gray.
 Add stick-on tiles for a temporary backsplash, like these Smart Tiles, which can be removed with the heat of a hairdryer later (check out their instructions and warnings before use).
 You can even get a temporary granite look for your bathroom countertop with Instant Granite.

 And last but certainly not least, if you have one of those frameless bathroom mirrors that are notoriously common in rentals, that’s super easy to with a temporary frame!
 Just measure the size carefully, have your hardware store cut some wood trim pieces to size, paint them, then use some Command Adhesive Strips for mounting.
 No one will ever know you didn’t spend a fortune!
+Think about it, You only need one big payday to get back on track and complete that DYI project.
 You can find a DYI mirror frame tutorial here.